How to implement an impressive login screen?

-Most applications today have an authorization activity which can be done with Facebook, Google, Twitter or you can do it the old fashioned way — with an email and password.
-It may not be the very first screen of your application (some applications have welcome screens, like a sneak peek of the app).
+Most applications today have an authorization activity which can be done with Facebook, Google, Twitter or you can do it in the old fashioned way — with an email and password.
+It may not be the very first screen of your application (many apps have welcome screens, like a sneak peek of the app).

-However, the main point here is that you don’t want to make the authorization process more painful than it should be, right?
-You want to leave the user with a good impression about your application, even more — it’s your responsibility to provide them with a feeling of delight and excitement.
+The objective here is that you don’t want to make the authorization process more painful than it usually is, right?
+You want to leave the user with a good impression of your application, even more — it is your responsibility to provide them with a feeling of delight and excitement.

-Well, I’d had a struggle with designing a login/sign up screen for one of my android applications(it had to be perfect) before I stumbled upon this great design concept:
+I’d had a struggle with designing a login/sign up screen for one of my Android apps before I stumbled upon this excellent design concept:

-So, I decided to implement the concept, and will provide a comprehensive guide to creating the above from scratch throughout the article.
-If you are this kind of person that likes to read code, you may want to skip to the end of the article:) If not, shall we begin?.
+So, I decided to implement the idea and will provide a comprehensive guide to creating the above from scratch throughout the article.
+If you are this kind of person who likes to read the code, you may want to skip to the end of the article.

-Now, let’s take a look the concept again and define the nuts and bolts.
-Here we go:
+Now, let’s take a look at the concept again and define the nuts and bolts.

-I think, it’s not a big effort to interpret these components in terms of Android Views.
-For example, each authorization screen should be a Fragment, and you can use a ViewPager to switch between them.
+I think it is not a significant effort to interpret these components in terms of Android Views.
+For instance, each screen should be an Android Fragment, and you can use a ViewPager to switch between them.
 The background, logo, and buttons could be simple ImageView objects.

 So, the application will have the following structure: